muyjohno/HollowKnight.RandomizerMod/README.md

 - Helper Log: this log computes which locations/transitions are accessible with your current equipment.
 - Spoiler Log: this log lists the exact locations of every randomized item and/or transition.

+The "cursed" option is a special hard mode for randomizer veterans.
+Features include:
+- Masks, Vessels, Ore, Notches, Geo Chests, Eggs, and Relics are replaced by 1 geo pickups, if randomized.
+- Shade Soul, Descending Dark, and Abyss Shriek are removed.
+- Dreamers, Charms, Monarch Wings, and Mantis Claw are less likely to be placed as early progression items.

 ## Area/Room randomizer

 - Area randomizer randomizes items and connections between areas, which are understood to be any region of the game with a name which appears as onscreen text, excluding dream areas, trams, and elevators.